 * The Methuen Health Department will provide staff starting at 8 a.m.
 Tuesday to field citizens calls and concerns.
 The health department can be reached at 978-983-8661 during normal business hours.

 * Additional telephone resources will be made available outside normal business hours if needed.
-Residents are also encouraged to visit the city website at cityofmethuen.net
+Residents are also encouraged to visit the city website at cityofmethuen.net for regular updates.

 * Areas west of Rt.
 93 will undergo mosquito spraying on Wednesday evening from 7:30 p.m. to midnight, weather permitting.
 In case of poor weather, spraying will occur on Thursday.